📝 Post Summary

-With the Cheltenham Festival just around the corner, there is no better place to be than OddsMonkey to get a preview of the different days throughout the festival, as we are going to be looking at each day individually!
+With the Cheltenham Festival just around the corner, there is no better place to be than OddsMonkey to get a preview of the different days throughout the festival.
 In this piece, we will look through the opening day of the Cheltenham Festival and what different races take place across the day.
-Not only looking at the races but also at the past winner of the race, how long the race is, how many runners usually take part in the race and some particularly interesting horses to look out for during the race, alongside the favourite this year.
+Not only looking at the races but also at the past winners of each event, how long the race is, how many runners usually take part in the race, and some particularly interesting horses to look out for, alongside the favourites this year.

 Cheltenham Festival Day 1 Overview